royemosby/no-stories/src/recipes/carrot-cake-loaf.md

 1. Combine eggs and brown sugar, whisking vigorously for 2 minutes.
 1. Whisk in oil.
 1. Switch to spatula and add in the dry mix, stirring until batter is well combined and smooth.
 It will be fairly thick in consistiency.
-1. Fold in grated carrot.
+1. Fold in grated carrot, walnuts, and raisins.
 1. Transfer batter into prepared bread tin and spread out evenly.
 1. Bake for 50-60 minutes or until a cake tester inserted at the middle comes out clean.
 1. Allow to cool for 10 minutes in bread tin.